 Look for a French Garden Setting at Home

 No, this gorgeous setting isn’t in France—can you believe it’s in Austin, Texas?
-The bride and groom embodied the French garden setting of Le San Michele with an altarpiece of flowering branches and foliage and whimsical blue chairs, all set to the backdrop of a fountain and expansive green.
+The bride and groom embodied the French garden setting of Le San Michele with an altarpiece of flowering branches, charming foliage, and whimsical blue chairs, all set to the backdrop of a fountain and expansive green.